Enbridge Pipeline Explosion Forces First Nations Community to Flee

 “We sort of trained for it … because of the wildfires,” Frederick added about the speedy evacuation.
 “Everything was just left behind.”

-Frederick told the Associated Press that Enbridge contacted him soon after the explosion.
+Associated Press that Enbridge contacted him soon after the explosion.

 “They had told me there was gas building up in the underground.
 For some reason or another the gas had stopped flowing and it built up and it just exploded,” he said.